JSCOTT40/LoginPage/ReadMe.md

 - **Express.js**: For creating the backend server and handling requests.

 ### How it works
-Frontend: The login form is built using HTML and styled with CSS.
+- Frontend: The login form is built using HTML and styled with CSS.
 JavaScript is used to validate the form before submission, ensuring the user enters valid credentials.
-Backend: The backend is built with Express.js, which listens for POST requests from the login form.
+- Backend: The backend is built with Express.js, which listens for POST requests from the login form.
 It checks the user credentials against the database and returns a response indicating whether the login is successful.
+Addtionally it also adds and updates the database passed on the creation of accounts through the login page.
-Database: The database stores user information such as usernames and hashed passwords.
-The backend retrieves the information to validate the user's credentials.
+- Database: The database stores user information such as usernames and  passwords.
+The backend retrieves the information to validate the user's credentials in the backend.
 ## Setup Instructions

 Follow these steps to set up the project on your local machine.